priyadharisingh/PriyaDS_portfolio/README.md

 •	Financial Analysis with respect to geography: An assessment of different financial metrics with respect to the different region.

 ### Data Structure Overview:
-The dataset consists of 6 tables namely geography, calendar, store, sales, channel and product.
+The dataset consists of 6 tables namely Geography, Calendar, Store, Sales, Channel and Product.

 ![Image](https://github.com/user-attachments/assets/2fd0774a-d7f6-47c1-9bda-1afb5d36d098)

 ### Executive Summary:
 The company’s sales have dropped significantly in the year 2008 and 2009.
 Key performance indicators have shown YOY decrease in net profits %.
 This decrease is due to sudden change in the taste and preference of the consumers.
 Below is the overview of the Power BI project.

 ![Image](https://github.com/user-attachments/assets/3d02ed85-a2b7-4247-bcd2-a0f37f6e8fdb)![image](https://github.com/user-attachments/assets/64c5466d-688a-4925-9e44-9e8ac72e425f)

 ### Insights Deep Dive:
 #### YOY Profit Trend: